 If you have the flu, you may be wondering if there's a special diet to help you feel better.
 After all, you've heard the old saying, "Feed a cold, starve a fever."
 But what do you eat when you have both a fever and cold-like symptoms that come with the flu?

 Of course, good nutrition is a must to help your immune system fight this virus.
-But when your body battles flu symptoms for days or even weeks, your diet becomes even more key to helping you get better.
+But when your body battles flu symptoms for days or even weeks, maintaining a healthy diet becomes even more important in helping you get better.

 Even when you aren’t sick, you need protein to keep your body strong.
 Your body uses it to build strength and keep what you already have.
 Lean meat, poultry, fish, legumes, dairy, eggs, nuts, and seeds are good sources.